 - Jesus Christ is the only mediator between the Christian and God (1 Timothy 2:5).
-This is a New Covenant privilege that requires the Christian to prohibit any earthly human authority (pastor, minister, priest, etc.) to replace Jesus as "mediator" in their life.
-The Christian approaches God directly through the blood of our high priest, Jesus Christ (Hebrews 10:19-22).
+This is a New Covenant provision that requires the Christian to prohibit any earthly human authority (pastor, minister, priest, etc.) to replace Jesus as "mediator" in their life.
+The Christian approaches God directly through the blood-bought redemption of our high priest, Jesus Christ (Hebrews 10:19-22).
 No other priesthood is needed.
 God and the Christian can talk directly with one another.
 No earthly mediating authority is needed to "hear" God for the Christian or to "absolve" them of sin.

 - God guides and directs the Christian from inside the body (Luke 17:20-21, John 14:16-17, Ezekiel 36:26-27).
 When a person receives eternal life through hearing and receiving the gospel, the Holy Spirit comes to dwell inside them.
 This action is called "the sealing of the Holy Spirit" (Ephesians 1:13).
-It is NOT SYMBOLIC as many churches teach.
+It is not symbolic as many churches teach.
 This is why the body of the Christian is called "The Temple of God".
 God's house is not an earthly building made with hands (Acts 7:48-49).
-The New Testament temple of God is the body of the Christian--NOT A CHURCH BUILDING!
+The New Testament temple of God is the body of the Christian - not a church building!
 (I Cor.
 3:16, 6:19-20).

 - Man is a created being, made in the likeness and image of God, but through Adam's transgression and fall, sin came into the world.
 The Bible says "...all have sinned, and come short of the glory of God," and "...There is none righteous, no, not one."
 (Rom.
 3:10; 3:23).
 Jesus Christ, the Son of God, was manifested to undo the works of the devil and gave His life and shed His blood to redeem and restore man back to God (Rom.
 5:14, 1 John 3:8).